Glenn Pennington M.A. Psychotherapy (UKCP). PG.Dip Couns, Dip CBT, EMDR, RMN

-Working with men - I work with both woman and men and have a specialist interest in working with men who may find the idea of counselling challenging either through preconceived ideas of counsellors and counselling or due to the content they wish to address.
+I work with both woman and men and have a particular interest in working with men who may find the idea of counselling challenging either through preconceived ideas of counsellors and counselling or due to the content they wish to address* (See below at bottom of page: 'other areas').

 Training, qualifications & experience